gymrek-lab/CITRUS/doc/user_guide.md

 * Sampling from distributions in place of fixed values
 * And more!

-In additional to simulating phenotypes, CITRUS allows for caluculation of SHAP Shapley values, which estimate the contribution of each variant to the phenotype.
-This allows for the generation of a ground truth for testing downstream models ability to detect relevant variants.
+In additional to simulating phenotypes, CITRUS allows for calculation of SHAP Shapley values, which estimate the contribution of each variant to the phenotype.
+This allows for the generation of a ground truth for testing the ability of downstream models to detect relevant variants.

 This guide walks through how CITRUS simulations work, how to define and run them, and how to compute their SHAP values.